Semem

 Project Scripts

-npm run dev # Start dev server with hot reload
+npm run dev # Webpack dev server with hot reload (port 9000)

-npm run build:watch # Build and watch for changes
+npm run build:workbench # Build workbench for production

 # Testing